 Although previous studies have explored various components of demand for tutoring, to the authors’ knowledge, this is the first to explore the impact of examination boards on demand for tutoring.
 Since the system of schools being affiliated to examination boards is common not only in India but also in many other countries, the study has broad international relevance.

-Ghosh, P. and Bray, M. (2018), "Credentialism and demand for private supplementary tutoring", International Journal of Comparative Education and Development, Vol. 20 No. 1, pp. 33-50. https://doi.org/10.1108/IJCED-10-2017-0029
+Ghosh, P. and Bray, M. (2018), "Credentialism and demand for private supplementary tutoring: A comparative study of students following two examination boards in India", International Journal of Comparative Education and Development, Vol. 20 No. 1, pp. 33-50. https://doi.org/10.1108/IJCED-10-2017-0029

 Emerald Publishing Limited